dnulnets/authz/README.md

 ## Introduction

-## Versions used
+## Versions
+The following versions are the one used for development and testing, it might work perfectly fine with other versions as well but it has not been tested.
 * Keycloak 21.1.1
 * Istio 1.17.2
 * Quarkus 3.2.0

 ## Things on the list
 * Caching of resource/URI mapping instead of asking Keycloak for every request.
-* Error handling when a request fails for reasons such as Keycloak not respondning/down, not authroized JWT etc.
+* Error handling when a request fails for reasons such as Keycloak not respondning/down, not authorized JWT etc.
+* Health endpoints for the server to be used by kubernetes.
 * This README with examples for setup etc.
 * Performance tuning and deployment scenarios.